© Unofficial Royalty 2024

 Full name: Alexandrine Luise Amalie Friederike Elisabeth Sophie

 Alexandrine was the eldest of the eight children of Leopold I, Grand Duke of Baden and Princess Sophie of Sweden.
 In 1842, she married the future Ernst II, Duke of Saxe-Coburg and Gotha, the elder brother of Queen Victoria’s husband Prince Albert.
-Prior to the marriage, Ernst was suffering from a venereal disease as a result of his many affairs.
+Before the marriage, Ernst was suffering from a venereal disease as a result of his many affairs.
 He had been warned that continued promiscuity could leave him unable to father children.
 Ernst had at least three illegitimate children, but his marriage was childless, perhaps due to Ernst passing the venereal disease to Alexandrine causing her to become infertile.
-Alexandrine was loyal and devoted to her husband despite his infidelities and believed that their lack of children was her fault.
+Alexandrine was loyal and devoted to her husband despite his infidelities and believed their lack of children was her fault.
 In 1844, Ernst’s father died and he became Duke of Saxe-Coburg and Gotha.
 Ernst was not well-loved by his people, but Alexandrine was.
 She supported many charities including the Ernst Foundation for needy students.

 Unofficial Royalty: Alexandrine of Baden, Duchess of Saxe-Coburg and Gotha